jiangfeibo/CommLLM/README.md

 ![img](SC.png)

 ## The function of each file
-- [LLangchain.ipynb](LLangchain.ipynb): The implementation of LLM-enhanced multi-agent systems for the generation of semantic communication systems.
+- [LLMMAS.ipynb](LLMMAS.ipynb): The implementation of LLM-enhanced multi-agent systems for the generation of semantic communication systems.

 - [Test_generated_SC.py](Test_generated_SC.py): Test the generated SC model based on cosine similarity.